relimitgmbh/markdown-builder/README.md

 public Document headers() {
 	return Document.start() //
 			.heading(1, "This is a level 1 header") //
-			.paragraph("This is a Paragraph of the first Header")// .startHeading(2).plainText("This is a level 2 header") // .end() //
+			.paragraph("This is a paragraph of the first Header")// .startHeading(2).plainText("This is a level 2 header") // .end() //
 			.startHeading(3).plainText("This is the third header") //
 			.end() //
-			.paragraph("This is the paragraph to the third header") // .build();
+			.paragraph("This is a paragraph to the third header") // .build();
 }
 ```